Monday, July 25, 2022

 So far our camera was in a fixed position and transformations happened in object space.
 In this post we will look at the larger picture.

 As shown in the diagram below, a 3D object in a scene starts off from object space.
-Model transformation places it in the world space.
+Model transformation places it in the world space using a model matrix.
 Based on the camera position the entire world is transformed into Camera space or view space.
 This is called view transform.
 This is done using viewing matrix.
 It is later moved to screen space using Projection matrix.

 So far in our examples, camera is located at the origin and view and projection matrixes are not computed; instead identity matrix is used.
 Next we will try to move around the camera and understand different type of projections.